rsrdesarrollo/generator-burp-extension/README.md

 ## Burp Extension features

-When you generate your plugin project the generator will ask you what features should be included in your plugin.
-If you are familiarized in burp extension developing the names of the features will be descritive enought, but, if you are new in burp extensions, here is a short description of what can be done with each feature.
+When you generate your plugin project, the generator will ask you what features should be included in your plugin.
+If you are familiarized with burp extension developing, the names of the features will be descritive enough, but, if you are new in burp extensions, here is a short description of what can be done with each feature.

 ### Extension Tab GUI